Graphbook

 Core features

-At its core, Graphbook is a framework for building interactive DAG-structured ML workflows.
-There are many features that enables its power.
+At its core, Graphbook is a framework for building efficient DAG-structured AI/ML data pipelines, but there are many features that help you build.

 Web UI